Yashrajsalunkhe/Smart_door/README.md

 🔔 Smart Doorbell

 An intelligent doorbell system that leverages face recognition to identify visitors, captures snapshots for history logging, and sends real-time alerts to homeowners.
-Built using Raspberry Pi, OpenCV, and Python.
+Built using TypeScript, Vite, and Drizzle ORM.
 📸 Demo

 Replace with an actual image or GIF showcasing your project's functionality.
 🚀 Features

-    Face Recognition: Utilizes OpenCV's LBPH algorithm to detect and recognize faces.
+    Face Recognition: Utilizes pre-trained models to detect and recognize faces.

     Snapshot History: Stores images of visitors with timestamps for future reference.